jbirddog/el-rodeo/task-units.md

 # On the Execution and Decomposition of BPMN Diagrams via Element Units

 _TODO: this started off all about execution but I think its really going to be about decomposition with a true parallel gateway and maybe some other handling.
-If so maybe this is just a summary of why we can decompose to gain implicit parallel execution via task units?_
+If so maybe this is just a summary of why we can decompose to gain implicit parallel execution via element units?_

 This document outlines a set of progressive enhancements to the current strategy for the execution of BPMN diagrams within [SpiffArena](https://github.com/sartography/spiff-arena) which leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow).
 The end goal is a more stable and performant system that is able to simultaneously execute multiple process instances ranging from small and simple to large and complex (such as MVP/PP1).